 Burping your baby doesn’t have to be a complicated matter!
 In fact, there are many burping positions and techniques to try with your little one.
 Some babies will prefer one method over another.
 There are three basic positions for burping a newborn:

-- Over your shoulder: With a firm grip, hold baby against your shoulder, with one hand under his bottom.
+Over your shoulder: With a firm grip, hold the baby against your shoulder, with one hand under his bottom.
 Gently pat or rub his back until he burps.

 Just when should you burp your newborn?
-If you are bottle feeding breast milk or formula, be sure to pause at least once or twice during the feeding to try burping your baby.
+If you are bottle-feeding breast milk or formula, be sure to pause at least once or twice during the feeding to try burping your baby.
 If you are breastfeeding, make a point to switch breasts in the middle of a feeding, and burp your baby between sides.
-If you newborn prefers to eat from one breast only during a feeding, gently place your finger inside the corner of baby’s mouth to unlatch her, take a break to burp her, and then allow her to latch again.
+If your newborn prefers to eat from one breast only during a feeding, gently place your finger inside the corner of the baby’s mouth to unlatch her, take a break to burp her, and then allow her to latch again.

 If your newborn doesn’t burp, that’s ok too.
 Many babies don’t need to burp during or after every single feeding, as they don’t swallow as much air.
 Other babies are able to burp on their own without assistance from a caregiver.
 Continue to try burping your little one during and after feedings, but there is no need to worry if he doesn’t burp very often.

 It is normal for your baby to spit up a little during burps.
 Keep a burp cloth, receiving blanket, or washcloth nearby to protect your clothes from spit up!
 Try to be gentle during burping, as too much force can cause your baby to spit up more frequently.

 If your baby projectile vomits, or seems to spit up a lot after every single feeding, and seems very uncomfortable from built-up gas, these may be signs your little one has reflux.
 If you are concerned about your baby’s eating habits, be sure to make an appointment with his pediatrician!